jadekler/git-java-anatomy/spring-boot/README.md

 ### Spring Boot goodness

-- Pretty damn quick to get up and running compared to most other java frameworks and projects, thanks to example-based documentation
+- Pretty quick to get up and running compared to most other java frameworks and projects, thanks to example-based documentation
--
+- Magic is frequently nice - lot of stuff comes for free, or without having to figure out how xyz works

 ### Spring Boot documentation
 - Seriously lacking documentation in some areas - for instance, how to build a web app!
 Also, 'usecase' driven documentation means that if your docume